 The proposed development has been designed to minimize overall site impacts.
-Erosion and sediment controls would be used to protect the soils during construction as described in the preliminary Soil Erosion and Sediment Control chapter within the submitted Stormwater Pollution Prevention Plan (SWPPP) (Appendix H) and detailed below.
+Erosion and sediment controls would be used to protect the soils during construction as described in the preliminary Soil Erosion and Sediment Control chapter within the submitted Stormwater Pollution Prevention Plan a) Erosion and Sediment Control Plan

+(SWPPP) (Appendix HE) and detailed below.
 All disturbed soils would be re-used to the extent practicable.